-Factor Benchmarks P-O2 Benchmarks T-O4/P-O3 Benchmarks T-O5/P-O4 Benchmarks T-O6/P-O5/P-O6 Honor/Integrity/Duty Displaying honor and integrity Displaying honor and Displaying honor and integrity Displaying honor and integrity As a USPHS Officer as an officer.
-Completes mandatory CC integrity as an officer.
-Completes mandatory CC as an officer.
-Completes mandatory CC as an officer.
-Completes mandatory CC Honor and integrity are the consistent regard for training training training training the highest standards of behaviors and the refusal to violate one's personal and professional codes.
+Factor Benchmarks P-O2 Benchmarks T-O4/P-O3 Benchmarks T-O5/P-O4 Benchmarks T-O6/P-O5/P-O6 Honor/Integrity/Duty Displaying honor and integrity as an officer.
+Displaying honor and integrity as an officer.
+Displaying honor and integrity as an officer.
+Displaying honor and integrity as an officer.
+As a USPHS OfficerHonor and integrity are the consistent regard for Completes mandatory CC training Completes mandatory CC training Completes mandatory CC training Completes mandatory CC training the highest standards of behaviors and the refusal to violate one's personal and professional codes.
 Officer participates in personal and professional duties to meet obligations.
 Officer participates in personal and professional duties to meet obligations.
 Officer participates in personal and professional duties to meet obligations.
 Officer participates in personal and professional duties to meet obligations.
 Duty is the free acceptance of a commitment to service.
 No disciplinary or adverse actions; officer in good standing No disciplinary or adverse actions; officer in good standing No disciplinary or adverse actions; officer in good standing No disciplinary or adverse actions; officer in good standing Officer CC Contributions Significant contributions are based on information contained in the Officer's Statement (OS), CV, and documented in letters of appreciation.
 Examples Appointed member or volunteer.
 Appointed member or volunteer.
 Appointed member or volunteer who leads subcommittee or demonstrates substantive role.
-Appointed member or volunteer who serves as Chair or Vice-Chair, or leads subcommittees, or demonstrates substantive role. may include: Membership/ Leadership/ Involvement in PAC and Advisory Groups (e.g., Junior Officers Advisory Group, Minority Officers Liaison Council) Evidence that CC activities impact and contribute to the PHS mission at the local level.
+Appointed member or volunteer who serves as Chair or Vice-Chair, or leads subcommittees, or demonstrates substantive role. may include: • Membership/ Leadership/ Involvement in PAC and Advisory Groups (e.g., Junior Officers Advisory Group, Minority Officers Liaison Council) Evidence that CC activities impact and contribute to the PHS mission at the local level.
 Evidence that CC activities impact and contribute to the PHS mission at the local level.
 Documented recruitment activities.
 Evidence that CC activities impact and contribute to the PHS mission at the regional level.
 Documented recruitment activities.
 Evidence that CC activities impact and contribute to the PHS mission at the regional, national or international level.
 Documented recruitment activities.